Bible & the Exodus Route

 So, there you have it.
 The Exodus route described in the Bible included the holy sites, as Kadesh and Mount Sinai located along the King’s Highway.
 This trade route was very likely a route of pilgrimage to those devoted to the moon god Sin who became the moon god El in Canaan.
 Sin means moon in Akkadian and ilu means god in Akkadian.
 The Canaanites used the Semitic term ‘ilu’ or god to designate the god Sin in Canaan.
 This god was also the source of law which explains Moses receiving the law on Mount Sinai or Sin’s mountain.
 The name Sin also came to mean ‘issuance of law’ in Arabic.

 The Exodus described in the Bible is more of a pilgrimage than an exodus.
 The Semites fleeing the Egyptians actually used the Via Maris and not the King’s Highway.
 In any case, the biblical exodus can be attributed to several traditions, the Jewish tradition described in the Quran which attributes the exodus to the 4th Dynasty Pharaoh Khufu, the exodus of the Canaanites from the eastern Nile Delta attributed to the 15th Dynasty Hyksos pharaohs and the exodus of the Shasw of Yhw from the copper mines at Timna attributed to the withdrawal of the 19th Dynasty Rameside pharaohs.
-All these events attributed to the exodus described in biblical texts.
+All these events attributed to the exodus are described in biblical texts as part of the exodus narrative.